Skip to main content

 Example

-Suppose you have a dataset of orders that includes the customer_id for each customer.
-You can use the Aggregate gem to analyze customer purchasing behavior.
+Suppose you have a dataset of orders that includes heathcare users with the following columns: You can use the Aggregate gem to summarize users by persona and calculate average demographic metrics for each segment.

 Example configuration